dwrobel/flatcam/README.md

 - in Excellon UI fixed bug that did not allow editing of the Offset Z parameter from the Tool table
 - in Properties Tool added new information's for the tools in the CNCjob objects
 - few bugs solved regarding the newly created empty objects
+- changed everywhere the name "postprocessor" with "preprocessor"
+- updated the preprocessor files in the toolchange section in order to avoid a graphical representation of travel lines glitch

 5.12.2019